insolar/docs/docs/source/requester.rst

 To build the requester, install, import, and set up the following:

 #.
-Set up your development environment if you don't have one.
-Install the `Go programming tools <https://golang.org/doc/install>`_.
-#.
-Install a copy of the standard crypto library with the ECDSA ``secp256k1`` curve implementation provided by Insolar:
+Install a copy of the standard crypto library with the ``secp256k1`` elliptic curve implementation provided by Insolar:

    .. code-block::

       go get -t github.com/insolar/x-crypto/ecdsa/...

 #.
-With the Golang programming tools, you don't need to “reinvent the wheel”: create a ``Main.go`` file and, inside, import the packages your requester will use.
+In a new ``Main.go`` file, import the packages your requester will use (or skip this step and let your IDE do it for you along the way).
 For example:

    .. code-block:: Go
       :linenos: